2023 Badakhshan earthquake: Pakistan

 Tremors were felt in Islamabad, Rawalpindi, Lahore, Quetta, and Peshawar.
-In Swat District, Khyber Pakhtunkhwa, a teenager was killed from a collapsing wall and a police station was damaged.
-Two people also died due to a wall collapse in the district, while a falling wall killed another child.
-In Swat District, there were power outages, severe damage and 250 injuries.
+In Swat District of Khyber Pakhtunkhwa province, a teenager was killed from a collapsing wall and a police station was damaged.
+Two people also died due to a wall collapse in the district, while another falling wall killed a child.
+Power outages, severe damage and injuries to 250 people were reported in the district.
 In Manshera, a woman died of a heart attack apparently linked to the earthquake.
 In Lower Dir District, one person died in a stampede related to the earthquake, a man and a woman were killed due to wall collapses and 43 people were injured from various causes.
 The Karakoram Highway was closed due to blockages from landslides.
 In Islamabad, one person died of a heart attack and a multi-storey apartment building was damaged.
 There was also a fatality in Bajaur District.
-Buildings were damaged in Rawalpindi, including six which were deemed in risk of collapse and were evacuated.
+Buildings were damaged in Rawalpindi, including six which were deemed at risk of collapse and were evacuated.
 Two people were injured and another two went unconscious in the city, all due to panic.
 In Abbottabad, one person died from panic and fear.
 In Mardan District, the wall of a police station collapsed, causing an injury.
 Five people were injured in Swabi District.
 Dozens of houses collapsed and 40 people were injured in Buner District.